davidshtian/aws-cloudfront-functions-redirect-url/README.md

 ### Background

-As user of Amazon CloudFront has some requirement to redict one URL to the expected URL, usually this can be done via origin web servers, while this would impact a lot at user experiences.
+As users of Amazon CloudFront have some requirement to redict one URL to the expected URL, usually this can be done via origin web servers, while this would impact a lot at user experiences.
 An alternative option to achieve this goal is redirecting URL at edge.
 Here comes the CloudFront Functions.
 For more details about CloudFront Functions, please refer to the [AWS official docs](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/cloudfront-functions.html) or the [launch blog](https://aws.amazon.com/blogs/aws/introducing-cloudfront-functions-run-your-code-at-the-edge-with-low-latency-at-any-scale/).

 CloudFront Functions and Lambda@Edge:
 ![image](https://user-images.githubusercontent.com/14228056/141926456-fa651f4d-529d-44ab-b946-4718fcfff6f7.png)